- 1 pound ground beef

 - In a large skillet, cook the beef, green pepper and onion over medium heat until meat is no longer pink; drain.
 Add water and taco seasoning; bring to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes.
 Stir in black beans and tomatoes.
 Simmer, uncovered, for 10 minutes.

-- Place two tortillas in a greased 13-in. x 9-in. baking dish.
-Spread with half of the refried beans and beef mixture; sprinkle with 1 cup cheese.
+- Place two tortillas in a greased 13x9-in. baking dish.
+Spread with half of the refried beans and half of the beef mixture; sprinkle with 1 cup cheese.
 Repeat layers.
 Top with remaining tortillas and cheese.

 - Cover and bake at 350° for 25-30 minutes or until heated through and cheese is melted.
 Yield: 9 servings.